If you’re looking for the best camera for street photography, then here are the top choices from street photographer Damien Demolder and the AP team.

 Discover other options…

-For more options, have a look at the best compact cameras, the best lenses for street photography, or why not have a look at the latest camera and equipment reviews?
+For more options, have a look at the best compact cameras, the best lenses for street photography, or if you’re interested in documentary-style street photography take a look at the Best cameras for photojournalism and documentary.
+Plus, why not have a look at the latest camera and equipment reviews?

 - Beginners guide to Street Photography